ASR data augmentation in low-resource settings using cross-lingual multi-speaker TTS and cross-lingual voice conversion: Is a multi-speaker TTS model trained with just one speaker in the target languages enough for ASR data augmentation?

 To run the experiments, we use the HuggingFace Transformers framework\footnote{https://github.com/huggingface/transformers}.
-The models were trained with a GPU NVIDIA TITAN RTX 24GB using a batch size of 8 and gradient accumulation over 24 steps.
-We used the optimizer AdamW \citep{loshchilov2017decoupled} with a linear learning rate warm-up from 0 to 3e-05 in the first 8 epochs and after using linear decay to zero.
-During training, the best checkpoint was chosen, using the loss in the development set and we used early stopping after the development loss had not improved for 10 consecutive epochs.
-The code used for all of the experiments, as well as the checkpoints of the trained models are publicly available at: \url{https://github.com/Edresson/Wav2Vec-Wrapper}.
+The models were trained with a NVIDIA TITAN RTX 24GB GPU using a batch size of 8 and gradient accumulation over 24 steps.
+We used the AdamW optimizer with linear learning rate warm-up from 0 to 3e-05 in the first 8 epochs and after using linear decay to zero.
+During training, the best checkpoint was chosen, using the loss in the development set and early stopping after the development loss had not improved for 10 consecutive epochs.
+The code used for all of the experiments, as well as model checkpoints are publicly available at: \url{https://github.com/Edresson/Wav2Vec-Wrapper}.